 Bikes may be stored only in individual rooms or in bike racks provided.
-Bikes may not be stored in hallways, stairwells, lounges, bathrooms, or other areas so designated by the Office of Residence Life.
+Bikes may not be stored in hallways, stairwells, lounges, bathrooms, or other areas so designated by the Office of Housing and Residence Life.

 A student who violates this policy will be instructed to remove the bicycle promptly and assessed a fine and/or other consequences.

-Hot pots, coffee makers, popcorn poppers, and approved Microfridge microwave ovens are the only cooking appliances permitted in residence hall rooms.
-In residence hall kitchens, students may use the appliances provided for simple heating and baking.
-Due to local fire regulations, frying, grilling, and rotisserie cooking are strictly prohibited in residence hall kitchens.
+Coffee makers, popcorn poppers, and approved Microfridge microwave ovens are the only cooking appliances permitted in residence hall rooms.
+All other cooking appliances, including other microwave ovens, toaster ovens, crock pots, hot plates, toasters, and grilling machines, are prohibited in residence hall rooms.
 A student who possesses an unauthorized cooking appliance will be instructed to remove it promptly and assessed a fine and/or other consequences.

 When damage occurs but no one takes responsibility, an investigation is conducted to identify the responsible individual(s).
-If the responsible individual is identified, he/she is subject to replacement costs, fines, and other sanctions as deemed appropriate.
+If the responsible individual is identified, that individual is subject to replacement costs, fines, and other sanctions as deemed appropriate.
 If the responsible individual(s) cannot be identified, the residents of the wing, floor, or building may be assessed common area damage charges.
-Any appeal of damage charges or common area damage charges must be submitted in writing to the Office of Residence Life within 30 days of the billing date.
+Any appeal of damage charges or common area damage charges must be submitted in writing to the Office of Housing and Residence Life within 30 days of the billing date.

 Below is a list of approximate charges assessed for damage; other damages not listed below are also subject to repair, replacement, and/or labor charges.
 Specific charges issued depend on the nature and severity of the damage.
 Damage to residential furniture results in charges sufficient to replace the damaged item(s).
-All incidents of damage are subject to review through Residence Life and disciplinary processes, which may result in additional fines and/or other sanctions.
+All incidents of damage are subject to review through Housing and Residence Life and disciplinary processes, which may result in additional fines and/or other sanctions.

 |Pulled fire alarm||$50|

-|Replace fire extinguisher||$55|
+|Replace fire extinguisher||$150|

-|Replace fire box||$200|
+|Replace fire box||$236|

 |Replace battery to fire box||$25|